 use a schedule every single time

 I use a visual schedule in therapy every session with my 3 and 4 year olds.
 As a result, fewer melt downs occur.
 You can read more about how and why I follow a schedule my preschool therapy sessions HERE.
 I start with a song, we read a story and then we do the activity.
 It may be directed play or a worksheet.
 I share the links to the stories and songs with parents through our Canvas classroom.
-You can get my weekly lesson plans too!
-Click on the image below…
+You can get my weekly lesson plans too at the end of this post.

 Each step in our schedule is covered in my lesson plans with back to school activities: